Last Updated on January 13, 2021 by Nina Ahmedow

 But having been to Bucharest twice I have to say that being vegan in Bucharest is more difficult than it may seem.

-I’ve only been to Bucharest to visit my friend (by the way, there are amazing things to do on a weekend in Bucharest).
+I’ve only been to Bucharest to visit my friend (by the way, there are amazing things to do on a weekend in Bucharest – these are my absolute favorite).
 So I had the help of Romanian people every time I was there.
 I think that made it easier for me to find vegan restaurants in Bucharest or finding vegan options.
 If you don’t speak Romanian it might be more difficult for you.
 And that’s why I put together this guide on how to survive as a vegan in Bucharest.

 One of the main issues I noticed in Bucharest is that a lot of vegan places close down after a while.
 I don’t know if it’s because they don’t get enough business.
 But I’ve come back to the city only to find out that even a vegan falafel place had closed down.